critmcdonald/javascript-charts/03_javascript.md

 ## JavaScript and HighCharts

-JavaScript can *find* and element on page through the Document Object Model, or DOM, which is really just a map of all the elements on the page.
+JavaScript can find and element on page through the Document Object Model, or DOM, which is really just a map of all the elements on the page.
 Developers help this by identifying elements on a page through the use of an `id` or `class`.

-[JQuery](https://jquery.com/) is a JavaScript library that helps developers take advantage of the DOM.
+[JQuery](https://jquery.com/) is a JavaScript library that helps developers negotiate through the DOM and then manipulate the page.

-[HighCharts](http://www.highcharts.com/products/highcharts) is another JavaScript library that uses JQuery, and then adds it's own programming on top of it.
+[HighCharts](http://www.highcharts.com/products/highcharts) is another JavaScript library that uses JQuery to build charts on the page.

 It's all a bunch of magic until you work with it a while.
 We'll lay in the pieces for a simple chart, and then describe those pieces.
 It's basically the Installation and First chart sections of the [Highcharts docs](http://www.highcharts.com/docs).